 Even novel technologies are being investigated with very good results: one of the most favorable methods is traditional adsorption onto carbonaceous materials [19].
-Particularly, activated carbons have good characteristics to work as an adsorbent: high porosity and surface area (around 3000 m/g), high degree of surface reactivity and diverse characteristics of surface chemistry [20,21].
+Particularly, activated carbons have good characteristics to work as an adsorbent: high porosity and surface area (around 3000 m2/g), high degree of surface reactivity and diverse characteristics of surface chemistry [20,21].
 Due to these characteristics, activated carbons have been used for many different applications: as adsorbents, catalysts or catalyst supports.
 They have been tested as a cleaning material for removing pollutants from gaseous or liquid phases and the purification or recovery of chemicals [22,23].
-Adsorption on activated carbon is one of the first water treatments to have been used [24,25] and it is recognized by the United States Environmental Protection Agency (US EPA) as one of the best methods for removing organic and inorganic compounds has been a very important application of activated carbons.
+Adsorption on activated carbon is one of the first water treatments to have been used [24,25] and it is recognized by the United States Environmental Protection Agency (US EPA) as one of the best methods for removing organic and inorganic compounds from water for human consumption.
+The aqueous-phase adsorption of both organic and inorganic compounds has been a very important application of activated carbons.
 In fact, around 80% of the world production of activated carbons is used in liquid-phase applications [26,27].